ojersa/ToyRobot/README.md

 3. Set-up the startup project
    * In the 'Solutions Explorer', right click on 'ToyRobot'.
    * Select Properties.
-   * In Common Properties > Project Dependencies, from the dropdown options for 'Single Startup Project', select ToyRobotApp.
+   * In Common Properties > Project Dependencies,select ToyRobotApp in the dropdown options for 'Single Startup Project'.
-   * Press Ok
+   * Select 'Ok'

 ## Run the application
 1. Locate the .exe file.
 The path should be (Path)\x64\Debug\ToyRobotApp.exe
 2. Double click on the ToyRobotApp.exe file.
+3. Click on 'X' icon to close the application.

 ## Automated Testing
    * Open MS Visual Studio open the project